Antux911220/friendly-neptune/src/pages/elements.md

 ---
 title: Antonio De Gaetano
-subtitle: ideas always comes in the critical situations
+subtitle: '"ideas always comes in the critical situations"'
 seo:
   title: UI Kit
   description: This is the UI kit page